UPDATED: My previous months of hunting are at HrefHunt! The next batch will be published on April 15th.

 - Or micro.blog: @kicks.

 Then check back in two days and I am going to build a miniature directory out of these links.
 I will put a big link to it at the top of this page.
 I don’t have a predefined scheme in mind for organizing them.
 I’m going to sort that out once I see what comes in.
 (And I will also present a raw dump of them in chronological order—the order in which I received them.)

 And if you don’t have a link.
 Well, I’m giving you two days!
 (Please.
 I beg of you: Make something with an image map.)

 Ok, the backstory.
 I recently stumbled across a very interesting website called h0p3’s Wiki.
 It was on Hacker News—the author asks Am I allowed to plug my site?
 After the audience grants permission, this fantastic link gets dropped.
-(I haven’t explored all of the words of the site; I am mostly commenting on the look and the uniqueness of the site.)
+(I have since had many conversations with [h0p3] and to know he and his family pretty well!)

 But I thought: why is it such taboo to drop a link?
 We’ve become very hard on self-promotion.
 I’m not going to just stumble on this person’s website.
 I NEED THEM TO SHOW ME WHERE IT IS!